As COVID-19 progresses, it’s hard to ignore the far-reaching effects of the pandemic.

-Consider what your business can do to continue standing out from the competition and proving value to clients during the pandemic.
-During COVID-19, this could mean creating a more lenient cancellation policy or incorporating convenient pet care software to keep clients in the loop.
+Consider what your business can do to continue standing out from the competition and provide value to clients during the pandemic.
+During COVID-19, this could mean creating a more lenient cancellation policy or incorporating convenient pet-care software to keep clients in the loop.

 There isn't a better time to ensure your business has up-to-date emergency contact information for animal guests than during a global pandemic.

-Reach out to each client explaining the need for accurate contact information and asking them to review and update the phone number and email you have on record.
-This process is much easier with the help of pet care management software.
+Reach out to each client explaining the need for accurate contact information and ask them to review and update the phone number and email you have on record.
+This process is much easier with the help of pet-care management software.

 With the features of this software, you can:

 - Easily maintain client and pet profiles in one comprehensive dashboard.

 - Send notifications to clients asking them to review their contact information.

 - Provide clients with an online portal through which they can review and update their information.